MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-testapp.md

 ms.topic: article
 ms.service: mssearch
 ms.date: 06/30/2022
-description: "Graph connectors SDK Test Application"
+description: "Microsoft Graph connectors SDK test application"
 ---

-# About GraphConnectorAgentTest executable
+# Microsoft Graph connectors SDK test application

-The GraphConnectorAgentTest executable is a test utility to test the functionalities of the custom connector.
-It doesn't create any connection or index any data into Microsoft’s index.
-This test utility runs only on the machine on which the agent is installed and doesn't make any connections to any external resource except the datasource being tested.
+The GraphConnectorAgentTest executable file is a test utility for the custom connector.
+It doesn't create connections or adds data into Microsoft's index.
+The test utility runs on the machine where you installed the agent and doesn't connects to external resources except the data source that is part of the test.
 You can find the test application inside the "TestApp" folder present in your Graph connector agent installation folder.

-You need to update the following config files to use this test utility:
+Update the following configuration files to use this test utility:

-**ConnectionInfo.json**: This file holds all information pertaining to the connection – the connector ID identifying the custom connector for which this connection is being created, the datasource URL, credentials to access the datasource, the schema associated with the connection, extra parameters for the connection.
+**ConnectionInfo.json**: this file holds all information of the connection: the connector ID identifying the custom connector for which this connection is being created, the data source URL, credentials to access the data source, the schema associated with the connection, and extra parameters for the connection.

-You can find this config file inside the "Config" folder of the test application.
+You can find this configuration file inside the "Config" folder of the test application.

-**CustomConnectorPortMap.json**: After creating the custom connector, add the mapping of the connector ID and the port on which it's running in this file.
+**CustomConnectorPortMap.json**: after creating the custom connector, add the mapping of the connector ID and the port on which it's running in this file.
 You can add multiple connector IDs and their corresponding port information in this file.
 Each unique connector should be running on a different port.

-You can find this file in your Graph connector agent installation folder.
+You can find this file in your Microsoft Graph connector agent installation folder.

 After creating the custom connector, add the mapping of the connector ID and the port on which it's running in the CustomConnectorPortMap.json.